 Who can claim?

 Universal credit can normally be claimed by people aged 18 and up to retirement age.
 There are some exceptions to this and single parents can claim from the age of 16.
-At the moment it is available to most single people in Scotland who are claiming a benefit for the first time.

 How to claim universal credit

 Universal credit needs to be claimed online, so you will need access to and be able to use a computer.
 Apply for universal credit online.

 You will be asked a series of questions and then be sent an appointment for an interview at your local Jobcentre plus.
 You need to attend this appointment or your claim will not proceed and you will not receive universal credit.

 If you do not have a computer or you have difficulty using one you will need to contact a service, such as your local Citizens Advice Bureau, that can help you set up your online account.